top of page

 13 January 2026

 Edinburgh-based CRO Axol Bioscience announces it has raised $2.8M in funding led by US life sciences specialist BroadOak Capital Partners.
-This investment will build upon Axol's double-digit revenue growth in 2025 to further support the development of its human-relevant in vitro disease models and its expansion to the US market.
+This investment will build upon Axol's double-digit revenue growth in 2025 to further support the development of its human-based in vitro disease models and its expansion to the US market.

 Axol Bioscience develops and supplies iPSC-derived cells, reagents, and services to pharmaceutical, biotech, CROs, and academic institutions across five key areas - neuroscience, pain & sensation, ophthalmology, dermatology, and cardiovascular.
-The company’s key capabilities include axoCells™ (high-quality, functionally consistent iPSC-derived cells), axoModels™ (iPSC-derived human-relevant disease models) and axoServices™ (technical iPSC services and specialist services).
+The company’s key capabilities include axoCells™ (high-quality, functionally consistent iPSC-derived cells), axoModels™ (iPSC-derived human-based disease models) and axoServices™ (technical iPSC services and specialist services).

 Its dynamic iPSC lines portfolio was recently extended to include patient-derived cell lines for age-related macular degeneration, which is poorly modelled in animals and currently represents the most common cause of blindness in developed countries.